Kibibibit/logic-gdx/README.md

 # Logic-GDX

-## Description
-Logic-GDX is a logic gate simulator made in LibGDX
+Logic-GDX is a (hopefully) lightweight logic gate simulator made in LibGDX/LWJGL 3.

 ## Building the project
 The project can be built with `mvn clean package` or `./build/sh`